Last updated on September 23rd, 2024 at 07:53 am

 1. Group-oriented

-Group-oriented is one of the characteristics of Collectivist culture, where the goals, needs, and priorities of the group are prioritised over individual interests.
+Group-oriented is one of the characteristics of Collectivist culture, where the goals, needs, and priorities of the group are prioritized over individual interests.

 Individuals strive to maintain harmony, cooperation, and consensus within the group.